-Data Studio allows you to customize your fields in your data source in order to support your business use case.
+Data Studio allows you to customize the fields in your data source in order to support your business use case.
 Once you successfully connect your data source to Data Studio, you’ll see a list of fields.
 Fields consist of dimensions and metrics.
-Each field has a name, data type and default aggregation that are derived from the underlying data set.
+Each field has a name, data type, and default aggregation that are derived from the underlying data set.

 - Change Field Details

 You can change the name, data type and aggregation type of each field in order to customize it for your business objective.
 For example, you can use a dimension as a metric.